AI For No Hot Water Calls

 What operators actually care about

-More no hot water jobs captured
+More no hot water demand captured

 Better repair versus replacement context